| | |

 While it was interesting, this tour doesn’t compare with tours of, for example, caverns carved by water, where the stalactites and stalagmites can be quite beautiful.
 This wasn’t.

 We were lucky to get on a tour of Vatnshellir Lava Cave, arriving earlier and booking it for later the same day.
-Apparently, in a normal season with normal tourist numbers, it’s necessary to book these tours well ahead of time.
+Apparently it’s normally necessary to book these tours well ahead of time.

 Arnarstapi-Hellnar trail